It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Step 3: Support Healthy Boundaries

-On the physical level, the small intestine plays a critical role in the digestion process, absorbing and assimilating key nutrients while preventing harmful pathogens and toxins from entering the body.
+On the physical level, the small intestine plays a critical role in digestion, absorbing and assimilating key nutrients while preventing harmful pathogens and toxins from entering the body.

 On an emotional level, the small intestine plays a similarly discerning role with emotions, helping to understand experiences and determine healthy and appropriate relationships and boundaries.